 - o No centralized control for compute, storage, and networking.
-Open Stack uses Nova for computing and Swift for software.
-Each system has a configuration file and its own security policy.
-This lacks the synchronization mechanism to build a complete secure configuration for OPNF. - o No dynamic control so that if a user obtains the token, the is no way to obtain control over the user. - o No customization or flexibility to allow integration into different vendors, - o No fine grain authorization at user level.
-Authorization is only at the API
+Stack uses Nova for compute and Swift for object storage.
+Each system has a configuration file and its own security policy. system lacks a synchronization mechanism to build a complete secure configuration for OPNFV. - o No dynamic control so that if a user obtains the token, so there is no way to obtain control over the user. - o No customization or flexibility to allow integration into different vendors, - o No fine grained authorization at user level.
+Authorization is only at the API level.

 Moon addresses these issues adding authorization, logging, IDS, enforcement of network policy, and storage protection.
-Moon is based on OpenStack Keystone.
+Moon release C (2016) plans to: